Park in one place and avoid busy parking lots later.

 Flag the bus.
 When you see your bus, step to the curb, and hold your arm up high to let the driver know you want to ride.
 When the bus stops, allow passengers who may be exiting to get off the bus before you get on.

 Get on the bus.
 Students, faculty, staff, and the general public ride the campusLink shuttle bus for free.
 All buses are wheelchair accessible and are equipped with bicycle racks.

 Find a seat.
 Move as far back on the bus as you can.
 Leave seats at the front for the elderly and people with disabilities.
 If no seat is available, stand in the aisle and hold onto the rail when the bus is in motion.

 Get off the bus.
 Let the driver know one block prior to your desired stop by pulling the yellow cord.
 Exit through the front doors.

 Stay safe.
 If you need to cross the street after exiting, wait until the bus drives away before your cross so that other traffic can see you clearly.
 For your safety, never cross in front of the bus.

 Questions & Answers

-Now that we have a semester of this new service under our belt here is a summary of frequently asked questions and answers to help you use of this free, frequent & fun campusLink shuttle service.
+Now that we have several semesters of this new service under our belt, here is a summary of frequently asked questions and answers to help you use of this free, frequent & fun campusLink shuttle service.

 Who can ride campusLink for free?
 Anyone can ride the campusLink service free of charge.
 The cost of providing the service is paid by a three year federal grant and matching funds from IPFW & Ivy Tech.
 While it was designed to improve air quality and meet the needs of people living, working or studying in the North Anthony corridor anyone can get smart and get on board for FREE.